rsilva48/LocalMediaTwitchBot/README.md

 * **!stop** - Allows channel owner to disable requests from play command.
 * **!resume** - Allows channel owner to enable requests from play command.
 * **!reset** - Allows the channel owner to reset the requests count.
+* **!unlimit** - Allows the channel owner to unlimit how many requests a viewer can do.
+* **!limit** - Allows the channel owner to limit how many requests a viewer can do.

 Example:
 ```